fish-shell/fish-shell/CONTRIBUTING.rst

 Completion scripts are the most common contribution to fish, and they are very welcome.

-In general, we'll take all well-written completion scripts for a command that is publically available.
+In general, we'll take all well-written completion scripts for a command that is publicly available.
 This means no private tools or personal scripts, and we do reserve the right to reject for other reasons.

 Before you try to contribute them to fish, consider if the authors of the tool you are completing want to maintain the script instead.